How to Get Your U.S. Student Visa

 All applicants’ names have to be submitted for a security clearance.
 Citizens of some countries and students who will study certain subjects at an American university have to undergo additional screenings that take several additional weeks of processing.
 Again, it is crucial that you allocate plenty of time for the student visa application process.

-2. Second, you will need to make an appointment for a visa interview and to pay some required fees.
-Under a revision in the regulations, Student Visas can be issued up to 120 days before the date on your form I-20.
+You will need to make an appointment for a visa interview and to pay some required fees.
+Under a revision in the regulations, Student Visas can be issued up to 120 days before the date on your I-20 form.
 Exchange Visitor Visas can be issued anytime before the date on the DS-2019.
 You should apply as early as possible for your visa.

 Each U.S. Embassy has a website providing instructions on how to make an appointment for a visa interview and other information on the visa application process.
-The website for the Embassy in your country can be located at: http://www.usembassy.gov/
+The website for the embassy in your country can be located at U.S. Embassy.

-Another website (https://travel.state.gov/content/travel/en/us-visas/visa-information-resources/wait-times.html) can also tell you the expected wait time for a visa in your country.
+Another useful website is the U.S. Department of State—Bureau of Consular Affairs, which can also tell you the expected wait time for a visa in your country.
 International student visa applicants should receive priority from the embassy or consulate.
 So, if your academic program begins soon, be sure to explain this when applying for your visa.

-There is now a US$350 SEVIS fee for F and M visa applicants, $220 for most J Visa applicants, which supports the cost of the computer system used to record your stay in the United States (SEVIS).
+There is now a US$350 SEVIS fee for F and M visa applicants and $220 for most J Visa applicants, which supports the cost of the computer system used to record your stay in the United States (SEVIS).
 You can pay this fee with an internationally valid credit card.
-Go to https://fmjfee.com/index.html to pay, and make sure you print a copy of your receipt.
+Go to U.S. Immigration and Customs Enforcement to pay and make sure you print a copy of your receipt.
 You must pay the SEVIS fee at least three days before the date of your student visa interview.
 Bring a copy of your receipt to your visa interview.

-You will also need to pay an additional US$160 for the visa application fee in your country at the U.S. Embassy or Consulate or at a bank that the Embassy designates.
-Specific information on where to pay the visa application fee can be found at the website of the U.S. Embassy in your country.
+You will also need to pay an additional US$160 for the visa application fee in your country at the U.S. Embassy or Consulate or at a bank that the embassy designates.
+Specific information on where to pay the visa application fee can be found on the website of the U.S. embassy in your country.

-3. Third, the United States is using a new non-immigrant visa application form, DS-160 that should be completed online.
+The United States is using a new non-immigrant visa application form — DS-160 — that should be completed online.
 This form replaces all of the other forms.
-Instructions for completing the form and links to the form can be found at https://ceac.state.gov/genniv/
+Instructions for completing the form and links to the form can be found here.

 You will upload your photo while completing the online Form DS-160.
-Your photo must be in the format explained in the Photograph Requirements section: https://travel.state.gov/content/travel/en/us-visas/visa-information-resources/photos.html
+Your photo must be in the format explained in the Photograph Requirements section: U.S. Department of State.

 If the upload of your photo fails, you must bring the photo with you when you go for your interview.
 Some Embassies also request you bring an extra photo to your interview.

-4. Fourth, prepare for your visa interview.
+Prepare for your visa interview.
 It is extremely crucial that you apply for your visa well in advance of the date your studies begin.
 If possible, apply for your student visa three months before you plan to travel to study in the USA.
-This will give you extra time if there are delays at the embassy, or if you wish to appeal a decision in the event of a denial.
+This will give you extra time if there are delays at the embassy or if you wish to appeal a decision in the event of a denial.

 What you wear is important.
 Consider the interview a formal event.
 Business attire is appropriate.
 First impressions can be crucial since there will be little time to speak with the officer, who will often have only a few minutes to conduct the interview and make a decision.